 Torque distribution is optimised (32% to the front and 68% to the rear axle) on the permanent four-wheel drive system to give the best possible grip on all types of terrain.
 With all differential locks engaged (front, centre and rear), all wheels are locked to the same speed and turn in unison delivering outstanding traction.

 The Iveco Daily 4×4 is available in short (3,050mm) or long (3,400mm) wheelbase, as a 3.5 or 5.5 tonner and as a panel van or chassis cab, with a wide range of bodies to fit.
 Our 5.5t version came with a Scattolini dropside body, which offered a payload of over two tonnes.

 Weighing in at over 2.5 tonnes, the 3.5t variants offer very little in terms of payloads but you’ll avoid the increasing amount of red tape that comes with operating of a heavy goods vehicle, although there is also a 3.5t towing capacity.

 Long wheelbase models can accommodate bodies of up to 3.3 metres in length (2.75 metres on the short).
-The vehicle can be equipped with two Power Take-Offs (PTOs) to drive external equipment via hydraulic pumps and cardan shafts making the Daily 4×4 an extremely versatile vehicle.
+The vehicle can be equipped with two Power Take-Offs (PTOs) to drive external equipment via hydraulic pumps and Cardan shafts making the Daily 4×4 an extremely versatile vehicle.

 The Daily 4×4 plugs into a nice gap between other offerings; it’s far more capable, though more expensive, than other 4×4 vans (Mercedes-Benz Sprinter 4×4 and Ford Transit AWD), yet far cheaper, though less practical, than the Mercedes-Benz Unimog.
-This make it an ideal candidate, therefore, for that small crowd (off-road support, utilities, forestry, etc.) looking for an affordable yet capable off-road commercial.
+This makes it an ideal candidate, therefore, for that small crowd (off-road support, utilities, forestry, etc.) looking for an affordable yet capable off-road commercial.